Update browser for a secure Made experience

 National Youth Theatre Accredited Courses are part funded by Adult Education and delivered in partnership with Registered Training Providers.
 The care and support and creative outputs enabled through these programmes cannot be achieved only through these funding routes and philanthropic donations and trusts and foundations are essential supporters of our work in this area.

-National Youth Theatre would like to thank the following people and organisations for their support of Stepping Up: United Colleges Group, The Portal Trust, The Clothworkers’ Foundation, Jacqueline Worswick and Jack Petchey Foundation
+National Youth Theatre would like to thank the following people and organisations for their support of Stepping Up 2026: The United Colleges Group (UCG) and Greater London Authority’s New Deal for Young People, supported by the Mayor of London through the Propel collaboration.

 We would also like to thank our principal supporters Arts Council England